Astria Health is a local - but smaller - organization post-bankruptcy

 Astria Health’s emergence from bankruptcy protection was unusual, said Sam Maizel, a Los Angeles-based attorney who represented Astria Health during its bankruptcy.
 He has represented many hospitals and health systems in bankruptcy over the years.

-A hospital bankruptcy general ends with the hospital or health system being purchased by a larger entity or results in closure.
+A hospital bankruptcy generally ends with the hospital or health system being purchased by a larger entity or results in closure.

 This third route — a larger health care provider stepping in to lend tens of millions to enable a fellow provider pay off the largest secured creditor — is far from typical.